wenzhixin/bootstrap-table/site/docs/api/table-options.md

 - **Detail:**

-  Enable expansion per row when detailView is set to true.
+  Enable expansion per row when `detailView` is set to `true`.
 Return true and the row will be enabled for expansion, return false and expansion for the row will be disabled.
 Default function returns true to enable expansion for all rows.

 - **Default:** `function(index, row) { return true }`